 Community Management Tidbits – Let’s Get this Party Started

-It can be for any number of reasons, such as to cut the number of lower level technical support calls, to generate buzz for various advertising campaigns, to generate sales leads, or maybe to bring together people interested in a common cause.
+It can be for any number of reasons, such as to cut the number of lower level technical support calls, to generate buzz for various advertising campaigns, to generate sales leads.
+It might be to bring together people interested in a common cause.
 And you have a site with forums, done up in Drupal, or maybe using a PHP application out of the box.
 Or it might exist on Facebook exclusively.
 Or perhaps you’ve conjured up your own proprietary software.

 And … nothing.